rapid7/insightconnect-workflows/workflows/Block_Host_with_Palo_Alto_Firewall_from_Slack/help.md

 ### Usage

-*This workflow will trigger in any direct messages to your Chatbot*
+*This workflow will trigger in any direct messages to your Chatbot **or** any message in a channel directed @ your Chatbot.
+Note the Chatbot must be in the channel in order to trigger the workflow this way.*

 To run the workflow in a direct message to the Rapid7 InsightConnect bot use `block-host <host>` or `unblock-host <host>`.